Frequently Asked Questions

 When should I apply to do a double degree?

-If you are not offered direct entry into the double degree programme, you can still apply for the double degree programme at the end of your first or second year if you have performed well (good cumulative GPA), and fulfilled the stipulated courses, subject to the availability of double degree places.
+If you are not offered direct entry into the double degree programme, you can still apply for the double degree programme at the end of your first or second year if you have performed well (good cumulative GPA), satisfied all prevailing requirements for the double degree, and must be deemed able to complete the double degree within the normal candidature period.
+Note that applications will still be subjected to the Dean's approval.

 Can I apply for a computing programme if I have no prior programming experience?